LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/26/maw-chap-4-writing-part.md

 Date: 2017-01-26 17:41
 Category: Data Struct & Algo
 Tags: trees, proof, math, maw
+Summary: My solutions to selected problems in MAW Chapter 4

 There are a lot of writing questions in Chapter 4.
 Some questions offer great insights on the general techniques in solving algorithmatic proving questions.